"Cause I'm a million miles away and at the same time I'm right here in your picture frame"

 "Taking Care Of No Business"

 A May '67 recording, this track was the real surprise in the box.
 Initially pencilled in for inclusion on "War Heroes", it's a sort of humorous bar-room blues, which is similar to "My Friend" (from "Cry Of Love" and "First Rays") in feel.
-Jimi had recorded a vaguely similar version of this song (titled "No Business" on the "Get that Feeling" album), while he was with Curtis Knight and The Squires.
+Jimi had recorded a vaguely similar version of this song - titled "No Business" - when he was with Curtis Knight and The Squires (released on the "Get that Feeling" album).

-In the 90s, Chas Chandler came back to this recording, adding some brass (intended at the outset ?) which fitted the song very nicely (see the unoffical "Axis Outtakes").
+In the 90s, Chas Chandler came back to this recording, adding some brass (intended at the outset ?) which fitted the song very nicely giving it more of Kinks feel (see the unoffical "Axis Outtakes").